kiwicampus/realsense-ros/README.md

 #### Custom services
 We added the package [realsense2_camera_srvs](https://github.com/kiwicampus/realsense-ros/tree/feature/realsense-coords-srv/realsense2_camera_srvs) that contains the following services:
   - [CoordinateReq.srv](https://github.com/kiwicampus/realsense-ros/blob/feature/realsense-coords-srv/realsense2_camera_srvs/srv/CoordinateReq.srv): Used to request the real world coordinates of a pixel on the RGB image produced from the camera.
 A server for this service is created in ´base_realsense_node´ with the name ´/camera/get_coords´.
-This allows to reduce the PointCloud2 topic subscriptions to reduce the overall computational load in the ROS2 system.
+This allows to limit the PointCloud2 topic subscriptions and reduce the overall computational load in the ROS2 system.
+The service now supports the request of coordinates for multiple points.
+It takes a vector of geometry_msgs::Point and returns another vector of geometry_msgs::Point with the real world coordinates of each element of the input keeping the same order.

 #### Camera transform publisher
 We added a transform broadcaster that publishes the pitch of the realsense camera based on the IMU readings at a given rate.